KN95 Face Masks

 Good Stock of KN95 Masks

 Are you ready to kit your healthcare team or family members out in KN95 masks?
-We provide disposable KN95 Flat-Face respirator masks in packs of 50 which are priced at £195.
+We provide disposable KN95 Flat-Face respirator masks in packs of 50 which are priced at £198.
 We can provide a 24-hour dispatch on selected items, and are also able to supply in bulk whilst stocks last.
-If you have any queries about our PPE virus protection range or wish to check our current stock levels, then please don’t hesitate to get in touch with our friendly and knowledgeable customer service team.
-Call PPE Supplies Direct for FREE on 0808 109 6099 today!
+If you have any queries about our Virus Protection range or wish to check our current stock levels, then please don’t hesitate to get in touch with our friendly and knowledgeable customer service team.
+Call our UK based sales team on 0808 109 6099 for assistance with bulk orders.